CtrlK

 Specificity

 Lists multiple specific concrete actions: 'typed wrapper over the SushiSwap API', 'token amounts, prices, quotes, swap transaction generation', 'safer arithmetic, formatting, and comparisons', 'request swap quotes or executable swap transactions'.
-These are concrete, actionable capabilities.
+These are concrete, specific capabilities.

 3 / 3